philhchen/trigger-warning/README.md

 # Trigger Warning #
-Ever accidentally offended someone?
+Ever accidentally offended someone or been unintentionally offended?
 Here's a self-updating NLP-based system to identify (and discourage) inflammatory content.

 ## Overview ##
 There are three components to this project: